skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 ### Software

 Started with go version 1.20.2 linux/arm, now using 1.21.5.
-Doing builds on both a Pi4 Bullseye and a Pi5 Bookworm.
+Have done builds on both a Pi4 Bullseye, Pi5 Bookworm and Trixie.
 Building on the Pi 5 and running on the Pi 4/400 requires setting the environment and target.

-`env GOOS=linux GOARCH=arm GOARM=6 go build -ldflags "-X main.Version=0.4.1.06"`
+`env GOOS=linux GOARCH=arm GOARM=6 go build -ldflags "-X main.Version=0.0.5.6" -o infinitive`

 Planned enhancements required periodic time based execution.
 Found [cron v3](https://github.com/robfig/cron) which provides a cron-like time specification.